bpieczek/bpieczek/README.md

 <h1 align="center"> Hi there 👋</h1>

-<h2> My name is Bartosz.
+<p> My name is Bartosz.
 I am a young ⌨️programmer🖱️ and 📚student📚 who is constantly learning new technologies.
-I am currently looking for an ⚙️internship⚙️ to improve my 💻skills💻 and see what it's like to work in a real company.</h2>
+I am currently looking for an ⚙️internship⚙️ to improve my 💻skills💻 and see what it's like to work in a real company.</p>

 <hr />